Author: Josie Welland

 The principal market manipulation criminal offences are contained within Part 7 of the Financial Services Act 2012.
 These are as follows:

 These offences carry a maximum punishment of 7 years imprisonment and/or an unlimited fine.

 In addition to the above, Section 2 of the Fraud Act 2006 can also be applied to market manipulation cases.

-Musk’s latest serious of tweets, announcements and quips could, from both a civil or criminal prospective, be perceived as market manipulation as his actions could be viewed as either “behaviours” which “affects or is likely to affect the price of one or several financial instruments” or “misleading impressions” which “induce another person to acquire, dispose of, subscribe for the investments”.
+Musk’s latest series of tweets, announcements and quips could, from both a civil or criminal prospective, be perceived as market manipulation as his actions could be viewed as either “behaviours” which “affects or is likely to affect the price of one or several financial instruments” or “misleading impressions” which “induce another person to acquire, dispose of, subscribe for the investments”.